Giannelli Imbula: Portimonense

+Tuzlaspor

+On 9 January 2023, Imbula joined TFF First League club Tuzlaspor.

+İstanbulspor

+On 30 August 2023 he signed a 2-year contract with Süper Lig club İstanbulspor.

 International career

-Born to Congolese parents, Imbula was born in Belgium but raised in France, making him eligible for any of these three countries.
-In 2013, he received a call up from France under-21 team to compete in the Toulon Tournament.
+Born to Congolese parents, Imbula was born in Belgium but raised in France.
+In 2013, he acquired French nationality by naturalization and received a call up from France under-21 team to compete in the Toulon Tournament.
 In October 2015, however, Imbula publicly expressed his desire to play for the Belgium national team, for which reason he has required authorization to FIFA to do so.
 Imbula was called up to the DR Congo national team squad to face Tanzania on 14 March 2018, but rejected the call-up.

 One year later, Imbula was named in the provisional DR Congo squad for the 2019 Africa Cup of Nations.
 However, he was not included in the final 23-man squad after his international clearance was not processed in time.
 He received international clearance in October 2019.
 Imbula debuted for the DR Congo in a 0–0 2021 Africa Cup of Nations qualification tie with Gabon on 14 November 2019.